filecoin-project/venus/CODEWALK.md

 and network deployment verification, providing a common library for filecoin automation in Go.

 Tests are typically run with `go run ./build/*.go test`.
 It passes flags to `go test` under the hood, so you can provide `-run <regex>` to run a subset of tests.
-By default it will only run unit tests, to run functional or integration tests you will need to pass their corresponding flags, for a complete description of testing flags see [Test Categorization](#test-categorization).
+By default it will run unit and integration tests, but skip more expensive functional and sectorbuilder tests.
+For a complete description of testing flags see [Test Categorization](#test-categorization).
 Vanilla `go test` also works, after build scripts have built and installed appropriate dependencies.

 #### Test Categorization